charlesrogers/product_management/qualitative_research/initial_demand_measurement.md

 Minimum Switching Value = ƒ(Vale / BATNA + Switching Cost) *Must be > 1*

 ## Ways to Measure Initial Demand
+### Job Importance
 ### LTA
+Need to define the following to get a somewhat accurate estimate
++ Features
++ Target Price
 ### WTP
 #### Stratagyn WTP
 "How much would you pay to solve this problem perfectly?"